|Family Travel Files Ezine Family Vacations Resource

 Stroll through Legends Lane.

 Virginia Legends Walk is located at the oceanfront 13th Street Park and honors Virginians who have made significant contributions to the nation and world.
 Taking a quick stroll through the park is a fun and free thing to do that will keep the kids' attention while exposing them to some big names in our nation's history.
+Well-known honorees include the poet and writer Edgar Allen Poe, the first President George Washington, and country crooner Patsy Cline.
 Go fishing for free.

 Take your fishing pole and tackle box because the spots ready for fishing are many.
 Virginia Beach is known as the "Striped Bass Capitol of the World," but fishing in the area includes the chance to catch tuna, wahoo, marlin, red drum, and flounder as well.
 Enjoy both freshwater and saltwater fish from the shore, from one of four fishing piers, or a variety of boats including a kayak.
 Bonus points: